Hiflylabs/awesome-dbt/README.md

 ## Contributors

 Thanks for all the great resources!
 Can't see your avatar?
-Check [here](https://github.com/Hiflylabs/awesome-dbt/blob/main/contributing.md) how you can contribute!
+Check the contribution guide on how you can submit your resources to the community!

 <a href="https://github.com/Hiflylabs/awesome-dbt/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Hiflylabs/awesome-dbt" />